th-ingolstadt/INF-M-warp802.11p/ReferenceDesigns/w3_802.11/python/wlan_exp/docs/source/node.rst

 WLAN Exp Node
 -------------

-The WLAN experiment node represents one node in a WLAN experiment network.
-This class is the primary interface for interacting with nodes by providing methods for sending commands and checking the status of the node.
-This is the base class for all nodes and provides the common functionality for all nodes.
+The WlanExpNode represents one node in a network of nodes running the 802.11 Reference Design.
+This class is the primary interface for interacting with nodes by providing methods to send commands and read status of the node.
+This is the base class for all node types and provides the common functionality for all nodes.

-Documentation of sub-classes of WlanExpNode will focus on additional functionality provided by that particular sub-class.
+The AP, STA and IBSS node types implement additional commands.
+These commands are documented in the sub-class pages for each node type.

 .. toctree::
     :maxdepth: 1